 This course aims to develop teaching skills of regional anaesthesia instructors.
-Regional anaesthesia techniques; indications, performance of specific blocks are not primary focus of this course.
+Regional anaesthesia techniques; indications, performance of specific blocks are not the primary focus of this course.
 It is understood that attendees master these techniques on a high level by meeting enrolment criteria to the course.

-At the end of this course attendees will have gained a detailed understanding of adult learning styles, teaching styles, the role of the instructor and methods of delivering feedback within the context of regional anaesthesia and pain medicine.
+At the end of this course, attendees will have gained a detailed understanding of adult learning styles, teaching styles, the role of the instructor and methods of delivering feedback within the context of regional anaesthesia and pain medicine.